gwake42/mapsindoors-web-sdk-knowledge-base/web-sdk-knowledge-base.md

 - Returns distance in meters and duration in seconds

 ### Gotchas / Notes
-Ã°ÂÂÂ Ã¯Â¸Â Distance Matrix requires the venue's graph ID Ã°ÂÂÂ Ã¯Â¸Â Matrix coordinate format is different from location format
+ÃÂ°ÃÂÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ Distance Matrix requires the venue's graph ID ÃÂ°ÃÂÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ Matrix coordinate format is different from location format

 ---